 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

-History of Art at Cirencester College will help learners to develop their understanding of the relationship between society and art.
+History of Art at Cirencester College will help learners develop their understanding of the relationship between society and art.
 We will study art historical terms, concepts and issues alongside the influence of cultural, social and political factors on art and architecture.
 Learners will also explore developments in materials, techniques and processes of both art and architecture over time, using a rich variety of art and architectural works from across the world: Europe, the Middle East, Asia and Africa.

 What will I study in History of Art A-level?